skorp/Vagrant-Apache-Mysql-PHP/README.md

-Vagrant Config for Apache, Mysql, php, phpmyadmin on Centos 6.4 mysql Datadir changed to a shared folder.
+Vagrant Config for Apache, Mysql, PHP, phpMyadmin on Centos 6.4 Mysql datadir changed to a shared folder.

 Installation:
 ==============